 The GRO index shows that both marriages were registered, the first at Bristol in 1842 (q4 XI 141) and the second at Birmingham in 1844 (q4 XVI 450).

 Can anyone shed light on these apparently conflicting records?
-Please use the Contact Us tab if you can.
+Was the 1842 marriage bigamous and therefore invalid?
+Please use the Contact Us tab if you can comment.